nataliehogg/hoverscope/README.md

 Users' extensions will automatically fetch the updated database within 24 hours.

-## Publishing to Chrome Web Store

-To make installation even easier for users:

-1. Create a [Chrome Web Store Developer account](https://chrome.google.com/webstore/devconsole/) ($5 one-time fee)
-2. Zip the extension folder
-3. Upload to Chrome Web Store
-4. Fill in description, screenshots, and other details
-5. Submit for review

-Once published, users can install with one click!

 ## Contributing

 Want to add more telescopes or improve the extension?
 Contributions welcome!